 Convection vs. Conventional Microwave Ovens

-If you want to cook the widest and most diverse range of foods possible with your microwave oven, including baking and roasts, then a convection microwave oven is the option for you.
-However, if all you need is something that can quickly heat meals, snacks, and leftovers, with minimal effort, then a smaller size microwave oven will do that job for you perfectly.
+If you want to cook a diverse range of foods with your microwave oven, including baking and roasts, then a convection microwave oven is the option for you.
+However, if all you need is to quickly heat meals, snacks, and leftovers with minimal effort, then a smaller microwave oven will do that job for you perfectly.

-Apart from the way they function, one of the other differences you may find between convection and standard microwave ovens is the price.
+Apart from how they function, the price is one of the other differences between convection and standard microwave ovens.

 Related Content: Are convection microwave ovens worth the extra money?